VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 ## EventHandlers

-Events are published to multiple recipients, typically an aggregate instances or workflows.
+Events are published to multiple recipients, typically an aggregate instances or process managers.
 The Event Handler performs the following
 tasks:

 1. It receives a Event instance from the messaging infrastructure.
 2. It validates that the Event is a valid Event.
-3. It locates the aggregate or workflow instance that is the target of the Event.
+3. It locates the aggregate or process manager instance that is the target of the Event.
 This may involve creating a new aggregate instance or locating an existing instance.
-4. It invokes the appropriate method on the aggregate or workflow instance passing in any parameters from the event.
+4. It invokes the appropriate method on the aggregate or process manager instance passing in any parameters from the event.
-5. It persists the new state of the aggregate or workflow to storage.
+5. It persists the new state of the aggregate or process manager to storage.

 ### Sample Code